 The Colby Prize is intended to honor original book-length scholarship about Victorian periodicals and newspapers, of the kind that Robert and Vineta Colby themselves produced during their careers.
 The annual prize is awarded to a book published during the preceding year that most advances our understanding of the nineteenth-century British press.
 The winner receives a monetary award of up to $2,000 and is invited to speak at the following year’s RSVP conference.

 - 2018: Researching the Nineteenth-Century Periodical Press: Case Studies, co-edited by Alexis Easley, Andrew King, and John Morton.
-(Abingdon: Routledge, 2017)
+(Routledge, 2017)

-- 2017: The Routledge Handbook to Nineteenth-Century British Periodicals and Newspapers co-edited by Andrew King, Alexis Easley and John Morton (Abingdon: Routledge, 2016).
+- 2017: The Routledge Handbook to Nineteenth-Century British Periodicals and Newspapers co-edited by Andrew King, Alexis Easley and John Morton (Routledge, 2016)

-- 2016: Mary Shannon for Dickens, Reynolds, and Mayhew on Wellington Street: The Print Culture of a Victorian Street, (Abingdon: Routledge, 2015).
+- 2016: Mary Shannon for Dickens, Reynolds, and Mayhew on Wellington Street: The Print Culture of a Victorian Street, (Routledge, 2015)

 - 2014: Fionnuala Dillane, Before George Eliot: Marian Evans and the Periodical Press (Cambridge University Press, 2013) and David Latané, William Maginn and the British Press: A Critical Biography (Ashgate, 2013)

-- 2011: Patrick Leary, The Punch Brotherhood: Table Talk and Print Culture in Mid-Victorian London (London: British Library, 2010).
+- 2011: Patrick Leary, The Punch Brotherhood: Table Talk and Print Culture in Mid-Victorian London (British Library, 2010).

-- 2010: Mark Schoenfield, British Periodicals and Romantic Identity (Basingstoke: Macmillan, 2008) and Laurel Brake and Marysa Demoor (eds) The Dictionary of Nineteenth-Century Journalism (Gent and London: Academia and the British Library, 2009).
+- 2010: Mark Schoenfield, British Periodicals and Romantic Identity (Macmillan, 2008) and Laurel Brake and Marysa Demoor (eds.), The Dictionary of Nineteenth-Century Journalism (Academia and the British Library, 2009).

-- 2009: Catherine Waters, Commodity Culture in Dickens’s Household Words: The Social Life of Goods (Aldershot: Ashgate, 2008).
+- 2009: Catherine Waters, Commodity Culture in Dickens’s Household Words: The Social Life of Goods (Ashgate, 2008).